TheRealCodeBeard/ServerlessTwitterBot/STEP4.md

 # Step 4: Push the Function to Azure

 ## What's this all about?
 What we are about to do in this step is not good practice, but it is possible.
 We are going to deploy directly from Visual Studio Code to Azure.
 This is something the Azure Functions Extension allows you to do.
-In [Step 6](STEP6.md) we will learn how to do this on push with a GitHub action.
+In [Step 6](STEP6.md) we will learn how to do this via a more convential, controlled process using a GitHub Action workflow.

 ## TL;DR